Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

+- [] Put the general category materials behind a feature flag for the expo & hide in:
+  - [] Teacher lessons
+  - [] Teacher resources
+- New customer form
+  - [] Create FormTemplate
+    - [] Create policy & tests
+    - [] Create controller & views
+  - [] Create FormSubmission
+    - Associated with:
+      - the parent who submitted it
+      - staff who created it
+      - the form it's a submission for
+    - Main content is jsonb column with the answers keyed by the attribute they were answering
+  - [] Create basic models for the courses etc., just so I can run the calculation
+  - [] Create a model for Contracts
+    - [] If Submission#template_id is 1 or some other dumb condition like that;
+      - Give a button to create a contract from it
+      - which calculates & stores the adjusted contract from the submission
+    - [] Calculates the fees based on form selections
+      - [] For courses, first month is least of unit price \* selected days remaining or the regular monthly cost
+      - [] Needs to add a bunch of other costs, like snack, textbook
+      - [] SMs should be able to manually adjust calculated values
+        - But only per item, not the total
+    - [] Needs to be printable as a PDF for signing, or some way to electronically sign
 - [] Style student/report/test pages
 - [] Add organisation ID to kids
   - [] Form and strong params too